hubuco/bulkapi/README.md

 Save this $file_id, as it will be used for retreiving the results

-# Check progress of uploded file
+# Check progress of uploded file, and download
 You can keep checking the progress of your file using get-results.php

 You will need: